Edited By Laura McHale Holland

-Sisters Born, Sisters Found: A Diversity of Voices on Sisterhood reveals the core of female hearts, divulges secrets, and captures poignant, compelling, complex relationships.
 This vibrant collection of work from across the globe isn’t only about blood sisters or women who like each other.
 Sisters can bond over movie nights.
-Stuff snails down each other’s throats.
 Steal each other’s clothes—and lovers.
-Scrounge for food together, tell stories together, work magic together—even kill together.
-Seventy-six gifted writers explore all of this and more is in the memoirs, short stories, essays and poems that form Sisters Born, Sisters Found.
+Tell stories together, work magic together—even kill together.
+Seventy-six gifted writers explore all of this and more is in the stories and poems that form Sisters Born, Sisters Found.

 Sisters Born, Sisters Found – the anthology edited by Laura McHale Holland – is what great literature is made of.
 Stories, essays, poems.
 Themes of identity, spirituality, sexuality, sanity, insanity.
 We learn the language of sibling connection while cooking for our dolls, propelling a wheelchair down a hospital corridor, or waiting for our sisters to step off the Greyhound bus.
 We exchange history/herstory through interpretation of family secrets and we heal with the gift of female intuition.
 A treasure volume of sisterhood/womanhood around the world.

 — Teresa LeYung-Ryan, author, Love Made of Heart: the Mother-Daughter Love Story and Talking to My Dead Mom monologues

 Powerful, intelligent entertaining stories of sisters illustrate the power and freedom in being born female.
 No sister relationship is casual; all sisters are bonded, not only be their feminine interests, but by their instincts to hold together the world in wise and often surreptitious ways.
 Even French sisters committing ghastly murders baffle us by generating in us reluctant understanding and sympathy.